Skip to main contentEnter

 The bottom line: Ipswich has approved the homes, but the education funding dispute means the county council – or whatever council, or councils, replace it in the future – may struggle to provide local school places for hundreds of new families, potentially forcing children to travel outside their neighbourhood for education.

-It cost us ~£34 to produce this article
+It cost us ~£34 to cover this story

 News